hollowdll/hakjdb/docs/hakjserver.md

 Below is a list of all environment variables:

-- `KVDB_PORT`: Server TCP/IP port.
+- `HAKJ_PORT`: Server TCP/IP port.
 Ranges from 1 to 65535.
-- `KVDB_PASSWORD`: Server password.
+- `HAKJ_PASSWORD`: Server password.
 Password is used in authentication.
-- `KVDB_DEBUG_ENABLED`: Enable debug mode.
+- `HAKJ_DEBUG_ENABLED`: Enable debug mode.
 Some features are only enabled in debug mode.
 Can be true or false.
-- `KVDB_DEFAULT_DB`: The name of the default database that is created at server startup.
+- `HAKJ_DEFAULT_DB`: The name of the default database that is created at server startup.
-- `KVDB_LOGFILE_ENABLED`: Enable the log file.
+- `HAKJ_LOGFILE_ENABLED`: Enable the log file.
 If enabled, logs will be written to the log file.
 Can be true or false.
-- `KVDB_TLS_ENABLED`: Enable TLS.
+- `HAKJ_TLS_ENABLED`: Enable TLS.
 If enabled, connections will be encrypted.
 Can be true or false.
-- `KVDB_TLS_CERT_PATH`: The path to the TLS certificate file.
+- `HAKJ_TLS_CERT_PATH`: The path to the TLS certificate file.
-- `KVDB_TLS_PRIVATE_KEY_PATH`: The path to the TLS private key.
+- `HAKJ_TLS_PRIVATE_KEY_PATH`: The path to the TLS private key.
-- `KVDB_MAX_CLIENT_CONNECTIONS`: The maximum number of active client connections allowed.
+- `HAKJ_MAX_CLIENT_CONNECTIONS`: The maximum number of active client connections allowed.
-- `KVDB_LOG_LEVEL`: The log level.
+- `HAKJ_LOG_LEVEL`: The log level.
 Can be debug, info, warning, error, or fatal.
-- `KVDB_VERBOSE_LOGS_ENABLED`: Enable verbose logs.
+- `HAKJ_VERBOSE_LOGS_ENABLED`: Enable verbose logs.
 Verbose logs show more information and details.
 Typically used with debug log level for debugging purposes.
-- `KVDB_AUTH_ENABLED`: Enable authentication.
+- `HAKJ_AUTH_ENABLED`: Enable authentication.
 If enabled, clients need to authenticate.
-- `KVDB_AUTH_TOKEN_SECRET_KEY`: Secret key used to sign JWT tokens.
+- `HAKJ_AUTH_TOKEN_SECRET_KEY`: Secret key used to sign JWT tokens.
 Should be long and secure.
-- `KVDB_AUTH_TOKEN_TTL`: JWT token time to live in seconds.
+- `HAKJ_AUTH_TOKEN_TTL`: JWT token time to live in seconds.
 Once a JWT token is created, it expires after the number of seconds specified by this.

+# Port

+Port is the TCP/IP network socket port where the gRPC server of the server process listens for requests.
+It can be configured in the configuration file or with environment variable.

+- Config file: `port`
+- Env variable: `HAKJ_PORT`

 # Debug mode